 No worries for those who find it difficult to trek through the sand!
-The City of Holland has placed a boardwalk from the parking lot down to the sand near the water, a perfect walkway for walkers, wheelchairs, crutches, and canes.
+The City of Holland has placed a boardwalk from the parking lot down to the sand near the water.
+It’s a perfect walkway for walkers, wheelchairs, crutches, and canes.

 Or borrow a sand wheelchair from the beach house for a true stroll down the beach.
-The modern bathhouse has accommodations for everyone with complete plumbing, diaper changing areas, large stalls, and cement walkways around the building.
+The modern bathhouse has accommodations for everyone.
+It has complete plumbing, diaper changing areas, large stalls, and cement walkways around the building.

 Nestled along the Grand Traverse Bay of Lake Michigan, Traverse City is a family-friendly vacation destination in America’s Upper Midwest.